thedaedalus/DaedalusArch/README.md

 2. Either add it to [ventoy usb](https://www.ventoy.net/en/index.html) or burn it with an image writer e.g [Fedora Image Writer](https://mbriza.fedorapeople.org/liveusb-creator.zip)
 3. After computer has booted with Arch live ISO run ```archinstall```
 4. Choose minimal install and netmanger
-5. After install is finished enter chroot and follow the next steps an switch to the user you created
+5. After install is finished enter chroot and follow the next steps and switch to the user you created
 ```bash
 su - <user> #make sure you change this to your username
 ```